Last updated: July 21, 2021

 5. Citizenship ceremony

 What’s important is that you find the proper citizenship for you.
-If you’re an investor and speed in obtaining citizenship is important, you might consider citizenship by investment as an alternative to Australian citizenship.
+If you’re an investor and speed is important in obtaining citizenship, you might consider citizenship by investment as an alternative to Australian citizenship.
 While the Australian passport is hard to beat, it does come with rather high tax implications that might be a turn-off to some business owners.

-If you’d like help finding the best passport for your needs, you may contact us for help.
+If you’d like help finding the best passport for your needs, reach out to Nomad Capitalist today.